-The CONFIG3 pin is used to configure the values of the MOD field (19.15:11) and the MACCLKDIS bit (19.3) of the Extended Mode Control/Status Register.
-To select a default configuration mode via the CONFIG[3:0] pins, the user must first select whether to enable or disable the MACCLK (MACCLKDIS bit).
-The configuration pin values for CONFIG3 and CONFIG2 should be selected using Table 3.9 to set MACCLKDIS=0, or Table 3.10 to set MACCLKDIS=1.
+The CONFIG3 pin is used to configure the values of the MOD field (19.15:11) The configuration pin values for CONFIG3 and CONFIG2 should be selected using Table 3.8.
 These tables also detail how the MOD field of the Extended Mode Control/Status Register will be configured.